 Next to the Historical Museum at Fort Missoula, you'll find the Rocky Mountain Museum of Military History.
 Although this museum covers America's military history from the Frontier Era to the present day, curators say their collection mainly focuses on the US Army between WWI and WWII.

 The Rocky Mountain Museum of Military History is open seven days a week from June till Labor Day and doesn't charge an admission fee.
-Typical museum hours run from 12:00 PM till 5:00 PM.
+Typical museum hours run from 12:00 PM to 5:00 PM.

 13. National Museum of Forest Service History

 With over 50,000 artifacts, the National Museum of Forest Service History has the nation's most important collection of items related to the US Forest Service.
 Although this museum is still raising funds for a National Conservation Education Center, you could tour the Visitor's Center while in town.
-You'll find the Museum of Forest Service History nearby the Smokejumpers Visitor's Center.
+You'll find the Museum of Forest Service History near the Smokejumpers Visitor's Center.

 The National Museum of Forest Service History is usually only open in the warmer months after Memorial Day.
 For more detailed information, visit the National Museum of Forest Service History's website or call (406) 541-6374.